 - If your result is scientifically interesting and based on site-specific data, your first stop will be the media relations office of the university or agency with which the lead author is affiliated.
 The media relations professionals there can help you figure out how much and what kind of outreach makes sense.
 They can also advise you about timing and coordination with other investigators and institutions, including NSF.
-If you end up doing a press release or social media campaign, please inform the NCO well in advance, so we can help amplify the message.
+If you end up doing a press release or social media campaign, please inform the LNO well in advance, so we can help amplify the message.

-- If your result relates to the Network as a whole, the National Science Foundation Office of Legislative and Public Affairs and the Network Communications Office will coordinate on media relations.
+- If your result relates to the Network as a whole, the National Science Foundation Office of Legislative and Public Affairs and the Network Office will coordinate on media relations.
 Examples of such outputs include LTER Network publications, synthesis results, and Network-wide education or diversity initiatives.

 - Long-term research can play a major role in improving land-, water-, and resource-management decisions.
 But doing media outreach on results with policy implications poses some special considerations.
-If you expect to release an article, report or other output that falls into this category, please contact the NCO as soon as possible to discuss possible approaches to it.
+If you expect to release an article, report or other output that falls into this category, please contact the LNO as soon as possible to discuss possible approaches to it.
 The Science Policy Exchange can also be a useful resource for these types of projects.

 - The Network uses the USLTER Facebook account primarily to share information and activities that may resonate most strongly with students, educators and public audiences.
 Consider following the USLTER Facebook account to receive (and share) regular updates.
 Education-Outreach managers also maintain a private Facebook group for education-specific content.